moby/moby/docs/sources/use/networking.md

 ## Introduction

 Docker uses Linux bridge capabilities to provide network connectivity to containers.
 The `docker0` bridge interface is managed by Docker for this purpose.
-When the Docker daemon starts it :
+When the Docker daemon starts it:

- - creates the `docker0` bridge if not present
+ - Creates the `docker0` bridge if not present
- - searches for an IP address range which doesn't overlap with an existing route
+ - Searches for an IP address range which doesn't overlap with an existing route
- - picks an IP in the selected range
+ - Picks an IP in the selected range
- - assigns this IP to the `docker0` bridge
+ - Assigns this IP to the `docker0` bridge

 <!-- -->